Earth-Moon-Earth, EME or Moonbounce propagation is a really challenging, but interesting form of radio propagation for radio amateurs to use.

 - Signal polarisation changes: Another problem that can occur with Moonbounce is that as stations are located at different positions around the globe, a horizontally polarised signal in one area of the globe will be at right angles to a horizontally polarised signal a quarter of the way round the globe.
 This spatial polarisation problem adds to the difficulties caused by Faraday rotation.

-When using Morse speeds are generally kept to speeds between about 12 and 20 words a minute.
+- Morse EME contacts : When using Morse speeds are generally kept to speeds between about 12 and 15 words a minute.
 The reason for this is that if the speeds are too high then copy becomes difficult in the presence of noise whereas if the speeds are too slow then the characters become affected by the libration fading which again makes copy difficult.
 Additionally the weighting on the individual dots and dashes is often increased slightly to aid copy.
+Normally when making Morse code amateur radio, the signal levels are low and therefore only the basic contact details are exchanged.
+For a contact to be deemed to be completed a minimum of the callsigns, and reports must be exchanged with a confirmation that the report has been received.

 Although many stations call CQ, this is only viable for stations using high powers and high gain antennas.
 For stations where signal strength may be marginal arranged contacts produce a far better possibility of a contact.
 These arranged contacts use accurately timed transmit and receive periods to enable the participating stations to have the best chance of communicating.